Acunetix vs Rapid7: Complete DAST comparison [2026]

 • CI/CD integration for shift-left security

-• Easy onboarding and intuitive UX
+• Easy onboarding and intuitive interface

 Beagle Security takes a fundamentally different approach to application security testing.